hufihaf/Markdown-Mindmaps/WebDevelopment.md

 ### Languages
 - What are the three basic building blocks of a good frontend?

-- What does HTML, CSS, and JS stand for?
+- What do HTML, CSS, and JS stand for?
 What are their roles in frontend development?
 ### Tools
 - What are package managers and build tools?

 - What is Sass?
-### Frameworks
+### Frameworks and Libraries
-- What are frameworks?
+- Difference between a framework and a library?

 - What are some examples of popular frameworks?
 What motivates a web developer to choose one over another?
 ### Version Control